v12345vtm/VintagePioneerIR/README.md

 ## ⚙️ Installation

-1. Flash the provided firmware to your ESP32 (instructions in `/firmware` folder).
+1. Flash the provided ESPHome-firmware to your ESP32 (instructions in `/firmware` folder).
 2. Connect the IR LED to the appropriate GPIO pins (see wiring diagram).
 3. Configure your Wi-Fi and Home Assistant integration.
 4. Restart your ESP32 — it will appear as a new device in Home Assistant.